2kai/full-stack-school/part1/README.md

 ###### Exercises 1.11, "Unicafe" application

 Open http://localhost and see that statistics part is shown now in HTML table.

+###### Exercises 1.12, "Anecdotes" application

+Open http://localhost and see a page with anecdote.
+Click the button "next anecdote" and get new (random) one.